Wetting Agents – Are You Buying Trouble?

 Mulches should be varied.
 Wood-based mulches, like pine and teatree, favour fungi.
 Soft mulches, like fresh lawn clippings, and green manures favour bacteria.
 Mushroom compost and sugarcane favour both fungi and bacteria.
 Since 2003, I have varied the type of mulch used in my ornamental front garden in this order: mushroom compost, pine bark, lawn clippings, teatree, sugarcane.

 It is important to mulch relatively thinly, which cools the soil, conserves moisture and – importantly – this allows small showers of rain to penetrate the soil and it allows oxygen to filter into topsoil.
-As a guide, apply chopped sugarcane at a thickness of up to 3cm around herbs and established vegetables (less for the onion family) and bark mulch up to 5-10cm deep around trees, shrubs, bamboo, cycads and palms.
+As a guide, apply chopped sugarcane at a thickness of up to 3cm around herbs and established vegetables (less for the onion family) and bark mulch around 5cm deep around trees, shrubs, bamboo, cycads and palms.

 Unanswered concerns about the use of artificial wetting agents and water crystals

-- The interaction of some wetting agents with other compounds, such as pesticides (including Persistent Organic Pollutants or POPS) like DDT and its ‘sister’ pesticide Dicofol (scheduled to be banned from home gardens) and fertilisers in soil and waterways is not adequately understood for broad scale use.
+- The interaction of some wetting agents with other compounds, such as pesticides (including Persistent Organic Pollutants or POPS) like DDT and its ‘sister’ pesticide Dicofol (recently banned from home gardens) and fertilisers in soil and waterways is not adequately understood for broad scale use;

 - The breakdown products of some wetting agents: